 - honey - You can use pure maple syrup instead of honey if you want to make these apple blueberry muffins vegan!

 I have not tested these muffins with gluten-free flour.
-However, if you want to make these blueberry muffins gluten-free, you can try to use oat flour in place of whole wheat flour.
-Use 2 and ¾ cups oat flour and adjust your wet ingredients as necessary to get the desired consistency.
+However, if you want to make these blueberry muffins gluten-free, you can try using gluten-free 1:1 flour with xantham gum as a replacement.

 Nope!
 You can make the blueberry muffins with all-purpose flour if you prefer.
 I like the white whole wheat flour because it adds some extra nutrients and the taste isn't much different.